Paiyaa: Music

-The soundtrack for Paiyaa was scored by Yuvan Shankar Raja, collaborating with Linguswamy again after Sandakozhi (2005).
-The audio launch function was held on 12 February 2010 at the Sathyam Cinemas, Chennai which was attended by many prominent film personalities; director Shankar released the soundtrack.
-The album originally features five songs with vocals by singers Karthik, Benny Dayal, Haricharan, Rahul Nambiar and composer Yuvan Shankar Raja himself.
+The soundtrack for Paiyaa was scored by Yuvan Shankar Raja, collaborating with Lingusamy again after Sandakozhi (2005).
+The audio launch function was held on 12 February 2010 at the Sathyam Cinemas, Chennai which was attended by many prominent film personalities; director S. Shankar released the soundtrack.
+The album originally features five songs with vocals by singers Karthik, Benny Dayal, Haricharan, Rahul Nambiar with one female vocal Saindhavi and composer Yuvan Shankar Raja himself.
 Three songs were reportedly composed and recorded in Singapore.
 The lyrics were provided by Na.
 Muthukumar.
 The album received highly positive reviews and responses from critics and audiences alike and the songs were considered to have played an important role for the film's success.

 Release

-Paiyaa was initially scheduled for a late 2009 release, but was pushed to 14 January 2010 coinciding with the Tamil harvest festival Thai Pongal.
+Paiyaa was initially scheduled for a late 2009 release, but was pushed to 14 January 2010 coinciding with the Pongal.
 Karthi's second film Aayirathil Oruvan, which was in production for nearly three years, was also planned to release on the same day.
 According to the Tamil Film Producers Council, two films starring the same actor could not be released on the same day, so Aayirathil Oruvan was given priority, whilst Paiyaa was postponed for 30 days.
 The release was postponed again for some reasons, before finally hitting the screens on 2 April 2010.
 The film had its premiere at the Sathyam Cinemas, Chennai.
 A Telugu dubbed version of the film titled Awara was released on 21 May 2010 in Andhra Pradesh and also received positive response.
 The film was also dubbed into Hindi as Aakhri Baazi in 2013 for direct telecast on Zee Cinema.

 Reception

 Box office

 Paiyaa got a solo release on 2 April 2010, coinciding with Good Friday.
-It earned 71 lakh in the opening weekend across Chennai with an average occupancy of 90%.
-The film grossed 3 crore in the first three days and was declared a commercial success within a few days.
+It earned ₹71 lakh in the opening weekend across Chennai with an average occupancy of 90%.
+The film grossed ₹3 crore in the first three days and was declared a commercial success within a few days.
 In the United Kingdom the film was distributed by B4U and was released across six screens, grossing £21,021 in the opening weekend, opening at the 23rd place.
 Furthermore, in Malaysia, the film opened across 34 screens and collected $349,368 after the second week.
-In Tamil Nadu, it netted 13 crore from 300 screens in two weeks.
+In Tamil Nadu, it netted ₹13 crore from 300 screens in two weeks.